ansys/pymapdl/doc/source/getting_started/wsl.rst

     Get-Service LxssManager | Restart-Service

-Kill All Processes with a Given Name
+Kill all processes with a given name
 ====================================

 .. code:: pwsh